sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

  ```

 #### Handle payment
 From v1.2.0 a new callback `onPaymentProgressStateChanged` is provided.
-This callback sends the different payment progress states during a payment.
+This callback sends different payment progress states during a payment.
 The payment progress state may also be obtained from the `PaymentTask` instance.
 E.g. `paymentTask.getPaymentProgressState()`.

  ```java
  private void handlePayment(PaymentRequest paymentRequest, Device device) {